McMasterRS/WARIO-Editor/WarioEditor/docs/_build/_sources/user/globals.md.txt

 Pipeline-wide custom variables

 ## Adding Global Variables
 Global variables can be accessed by all nodes during pipeline execution.
-They are defined in the global variables window, accessible in the Edit menu or by the shortcut given above.
+They are defined in the global variables window and can be accessed in the Edit menu or by the shortcut given above.

 ![](../Images/globalWindow.png)

 The buttons at the bottom can be used to add or remove global variables.
 Be aware that removing a global variable will remove any connections from nodes using that variable.
-Each variable has \4 components:
+Each variable has 4 components:

 * A Unique name
 * The Data type